-Theologically, our mission is grounded in the belief that we are all life-long faith seekers.
+Many religious leaders and faith community members are primarily interested in helping children adhere to a specific, pre-determined tradition.
+While that is their choice, that is not our goal.
+Instead, we adopt a more theologically open approach, grounded in the belief that we are all life-long faith seekers.
 Each of us must reach our own understanding of God/the Divine/the Great Mystery.
 Each of us must develop our own faith practice.
 Each of us must choose how to live a life that is both meaningful and compassionate in a world that often seems heartless and unfair.
 Moreover, this process is ongoing, changing over time as a result of development/aging and life experiences.

-Here at Faith Seeker Kids, our goal is to transcend the religious/spiritual distinction so we can teach our kids to find their faith.
+Because our approach avoids espousing any particular tradition, it can be used to help kids find their own faith (or no-faith).
 There are many ways to view God and many ways to articulate who/what God is.
 God might be envisioned as a divine force outside of us, as a grounding strength within us, as a powerful energy residing in all living things, as a combination of those ideas, or as something else entirely.
-But, it can be difficult for individuals to reach their own understanding of the Divine Mystery if they are required to adopt a single, pre-determined viewpoint.
+But, it can be difficult for individuals to reach their own understanding of the Divine Mystery if they are required to adopt a single, pre-ordained viewpoint.

 The same can be said of a faith practice.
 One size does not fit all.
 Weekly church services, daily sitting meditation, hikes in the woods, cooking for a group of friends, and dancing ecstatically have all enabled people to connect with the Sacred.